krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 </style>

-The [last post](/writing/skyscraper-puzzle-1) in this series described three forms of inference applicable to a [Skyscrapers](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/skyscrapers) puzzle board, then implementing them in Javascript.
+The [last post](/writing/skyscraper-puzzle-1) in this series described and implemented three forms of inference applicable to a [Skyscrapers](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/skyscrapers) puzzle board.
 In combination, **edge clue initialization**, **resolved-cell constraint propagation**, and **process of elimination** allowed us to draw out all consequences from an initial look at a puzzle's edge clues:

 <table class="md_table large">
   <tbody>